andyqin18/AI_Project-Finetuning_Language_Models-Toxic_Tweets/README.md

 Hello!
 This is a project for CS-UY 4613: Artificial Intelligence.
 I'm providing a step-by-step instruction on finetuning language models for detecting toxic tweets.

-# Milestone 2
+# Milestone 3

-This milestone includes creating a Streamlit app in HuggingFace for sentiment analysis.
+This milestone includes finetuning a language model in HuggingFace for sentiment analysis.

 Link to app: https://huggingface.co/spaces/andyqin18/sentiment-analysis-app

+## 1. Space setup
 ## 1. Space setup

 After creating a HuggingFace account, we can create our app as a space and choose Streamlit as the space SDK.